Who can order a transcript?

 How do I get a transcript if I graduated before 1981?

-You will still send your request to us through the National Student Clearinghouse.
-Sometimes we are able to generate your transcript from the records we keep at The Registrar’s Office but sometimes we have to requisition older files from University Archives before we can send the transcripts.
+You will still send your request to us through Credentials Inc. Sometimes we are able to generate your transcript from the records we keep at The Registrar’s Office but sometimes we have to requisition older files from University Archives before we can send the transcripts.
 If this is the case with your transcript, you will receive an email indicating that we are obtaining your record from archives.